How to Enable or Disable Regedit in Windows 11

 Click OK and restart your computer to apply the changes.

-Why?
-This works on Windows Home editions where Group Policy is missing.
+Why use this method?
+This works on Windows Home editions where Group Policy is unavailable.
 What happens?
 You manually create a key that tells Windows to block the tool.

 Requires admin privileges.